Explore our Programs

-Several courses are being offered each semester in a blended/hybrid format or in the evening.
-Check out the current schedule of classes.
+Check the current schedule of classes to find courses offered in a blended/hybrid format or in the evening.

 The Professional Science Master’s program requires an experiential learning component prior to graduation.
 This can be fulfilled through an internship or a group project with a water-related organization, agency, or business.
 Students often secure full-time jobs at their internship organizations.